What Is A Day Trader?

 The financial institutionsFinancial InstitutionsFinancial institutions refer to those organizations which provide business services and products related to financial or monetary transactions to their clients.
 Some of these are banks, NBFCs, investment companies, brokerage firms, insurance companies and trust corporations. are dynamically engaged in the financial markets.
-They have separate departments under their ambit that undertakes strategies to squeeze some money out of the financial markets on an intraday basis.
-They, therefore, hire individuals who specialised in day trading.
+They have separate departments under their ambit that undertake strategies to squeeze some money out of the financial markets on an intraday basis.
+They, therefore, hire individuals who specialize in day trading.

 #3 – Scalpers and Momentum Traders

 Scalpers are defined as individuals who derive small profits by manipulating the volumes of financial instruments.
 Finally, momentum traders are those who devise trading strategies based on the current market sentiments, trends, and momentum inherent in the financial markets.

 There are multiple features that comprise and form day trader stocks.
 Let us understand the features or components of this facet of the market through the explanation below.